jan-the-one/jaeger-boshrelease/README.md

 - Add BOSH properties []
 - - The env variables to wire everything need to be made parametric!
 - - In particular, the "storage" configuration is important
+- - Must test out the TLS setup for Cassandra.
-- - - We should support Kafka at least
+- - Kafka needs the "ingester" setup and is thus not supported at this time
 - Add Makefile to build the release and manage the deployment []
 - - Add some target to open tunnels, or some `.dsf` script
 - Add Concourse automation to produce Jaeger binaries on-demand and prepare some PR []
+- Focus on graphite Exports of Traces + Metrics !! []
 ----------- ----------- ----------- ----------- ----------- ----------- ----------- -----------

 - Explore NGINX-based tracing []